WORK IN PROGRESS

 Support for secession in Catalonia has increased substantially in recent years.
 This research is devoted to understanding the sources of this evolution.
 What role has age, period and cohort factors played in it?
 Making use of an original dataset of repeated cross-sectional surveys that span over 29 years (1991-2019), we apply logistic cross-classified random effects models (both frequentist and Bayesian) to quantify the contribution of each component.
 Although there is a cohort pattern (and age effects), the key element for understanding the dynamics of Catalan secessionist demands is related to period effects.
 The political context drives the current evolution of Catalan secessionism.
 People from all cohorts have changed their mind considerably about their preferred constitutional arrangement in recent years.
 We also explore the changing role of ethnic origin and national identification in the dynamics of secessionist attitudes.
 Finally, we examine the consequences of future demographic trends in Catalan ethnic divides.

-Tormos, R., and Verge, T. "The Gender Gap in Political Interest Reconsidered.
-An Experimental Approach"
+Tormos, R., and Verge, T. "The Gender Gap in Political Interest: A By-Product of Survey Specification Error"

 Anduiza, E., and Tormos, R. "Survey Research and Political Participation"

 Sortheix, F., and Tormos, R. "Personal Economic Grievances and their Implications for Values"